Skip to content

 Error handling and troubleshooting

-This error intentionally does not distinguish between wrong password and file corruption to avoid leaking information.
+Decryption uses authenticated encryption (AES-256-GCM).
+The error intentionally does not distinguish between a wrong password and file corruption — both produce the same message to avoid leaking information.

 Troubleshooting steps:

-1. Verify you're using the correct password for this backup
+1. Verify you are using the correct password for this backup.

-2. Check the backup file wasn't truncated during transfer (wc -c .env.backup)
+2. Check the file was not truncated during transfer: wc -c .env.backup.

-4. If you suspect corruption, restore from a different backup generation
+4. Restore from a different backup generation if you suspect corruption.

 "Backup envelope is missing the 'content' field"